 Which is worse, a bad website or no website?

-With over 5.6 billion Google searches per day, this question seems like a no brainer, right?
+With over 5.6 billion Google searches per day, this question seems like a no-brainer, right?
 Surely it’s better to have a website even if it is bad rather than having no website at all?
-If Google can find your website and shows it to the right people it should theoretically create leads or generate revenue.
+If Google can find your website and shows it to the right people it should theoretically create leads.
+And therefore, generate revenue.
 But is that really the case if your website is “bad”?

 What makes a website bad?